ʻĀmuitahiraʻa o te Nūnaʻa Māʻohi

 Amuitahiraʻa o te Nunaʻa Maohi (Rassemblement du peuple Maohi), known as Tāhōʻēraʻa Huiraʻatira (Rassemblement populaire) until January 2022, is a political party in French Polynesia.
-The party is conservative, pro-autonomy party and anti-independence.
-It was founded in 1977 by Gaston Flosse, who supports French Polynesia's current autonomy arrangement with France and who led it for over 20 years.
+The party is conservative, pro-independence and pro-association.
+It was founded in 1977 by Gaston Flosse, who initially supported French Polynesia's autonomy arrangement with France before his current support for independent association with France, and who has led the party for over 20 years.

-The party is backed by most non-Polynesian settlers (Europeans and Asians) in French Polynesia; nonetheless the party must rely on Polynesian support to win elections, as they make up 70% of the territory's population.
+Historically, the party was backed by most non-Polynesian settlers (Europeans and Asians) in French Polynesia; nonetheless the party had to rely on Polynesian support to win elections, as they make up 70% of the territory's population.

 History

 The party was formed in 1977 from the Tahitian Union-UDR.
 Originally Gaullist, in 1980 it announced its support for self-government for French Polynesia.

 On 23 May 2004, in the legislative elections and on 13 February 2005 in the by-elections, the party won 27 out of 57 seats.

 Gaston Tong Sang was the party's presidential candidate in the election of March 2005, but was defeated by Oscar Temaru by 29 votes to 26.
 On 26 December 2006, Tong Sang was elected President of French Polynesia.
 He fell to a no-confidence vote on 31 August 2007, and Temaru was elected again on 14 September 2007.
 Tong Sang then split from his former party to found a new party called O Porinetia To Tatou Ai'a.

 The party elected two deputies to the French National Assembly in 2007.
 It won 10 seats in the 2008 territorial elections.